Overview of treatments for BPH

 Prostate enucleation (usually HoLEP)

-Anatomical endoscopically enucleation of the prostate (AEEP) is usually carried out with laser although certain groups have shown it can be safely done by bipolar electrical treatment.
+Anatomical endoscopic enucleation of the prostate (AEEP) is usually carried out with Hlomium YAG laser, although certain groups have shown it can be safely done by bipolar electrical treatment, or the GreenLight or Thuliumm laser.
 All 3 of the main lasers can be used for AEEP but the HoLEP procedure is by far the most widely studied and adopted enucleation procedure and has been shown in randomised trials to be at least equivalent to the TURP operation in terms of bleeding and recovery with more tissue removal.
-HoLEP has also been shown to be equivalent to open prostatectomy (a technique mentioned only in my view for historical reasons or rank of technology).
-The success of HoLEP in men with retention with a urinary catheter is close to 100% of men and the reoperation rate is the lowest of all techniques available.
+HoLEP has also been shown to be equivalent to open prostatectomy (a technique mentioned only in my view for historical reasons or lack of technology in developing areas.)
+The success of HoLEP in men with retention with a urinary catheter is close to 100%, and the reoperation rate is the lowest of all techniques available.